Manuperezro/The-Climbing-Club-MS2/README.md

    + Footer

-   - In the footer section I have created Icons with fontAwesome for the coial media link, I have left a Blue effect hover to made it clear that they are clickeable links.
+   - In the footer section I have created Icons with fontAwesome for the soial media link, I have left the deffect Blue effect hover to made it clear that they are clickeable links.

    ![wireframe](assets/css/images/footer.png "Contact form")

   - ##### retreats.html (Retreats page)

-   + In the Retreats section I have created 5 maps for each retreat destination calling the Google maps API to create the maps, and using javascrip to get the user to intereactive with the map using the buttons, to see diferents markers that shows points of interest in the destination as  Climbing Crags, the location of the hotel, hiking routes and natural monuments.
+   + In the Retreats section I have created 5 maps for each retreat destination calling the Google maps API to create the maps, and using javaScrip to get the user to intereactive with the map using the buttons, to see diferents markers that shows points of interest in the destination as  Climbing Crags, the location of the hotel, hiking routes and natural monuments.
 So the user can see the distance from the hotel.

    ![wireframe](assets/css/images/retreats.Map.png "Retreat Map")